Vietnam.vn - Nền tảng quảng bá Việt Nam

 Illustration: Internet.

 She patted my head and smiled.
-Her smile made her dim eyes light up with joy and the wrinkles on her face seemed to deepen.
+Her smile lit up her dim eyes with joy and deepened the wrinkles on her face.
 She chewed betel nut, revealing her black teeth.
 Every time I saw her smile, a feeling of peace suddenly flooded my heart, as if that summer had never been so harsh.

 Summer day, the sun is scorching.
 The sky is a deep blue, full of mystery.
-The symphony of thousands of cicadas chirping.
+The symphony of thousands of cicadas chirps.
 Hot summer, noisy summer, majestic summer.
 Nostalgic summer…

 “Ah ah ah oh, ah ah oh